 Major cultural events like the Annual Book Fair, the Fête Nationale, and the Sandy-Ground Festival are held in the summer months — before hurricane season in September and October.
 The island slows down a bit during these months as it prepares for an intense rainy season and a high frequency of tropical storms.

-What are the top things to do in Saint Martin?
+Top things to do in Saint Martin

 This free museum, located at the Old House in the island’s French Quarter, teaches visitors about the island’s unique wildlife and cultural history.
 While taking a self-guided tour here, you’ll learn about plants and animals that are only found on Saint Martin, the unique building methods of the island’s architecture, and how African, European, and Indigenous cultures have blended into Caribbean agriculture, medicine, and cuisine.